pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

     - It was decided that if the database information does not exist in the history of the backup info file, then the backup will be considered invalid and the files will not be checked.
 2. If a manifest is considered unusable, then should there be a backup result for it or do we just report an error in the log and indicate the backup is being skipped?
 (Need to try to be consistent with archive results).

+CSHANG: But what if there are no backups in the backup.info file?
+Should we still assume the last one on disk is the "current"?

 ```
 IF manifest is readable
 THEN